-This paper uses two attitude-measuring models in comparing the attributes of the marketing education program, observable and abstract, in terms of their relative importance to students' attitudes toward the marketing program.
-The data were analyzed by using Chi Squared test and Anova tests.
-The findings are that students' attitudes are more closely related to the program's observable attributes than to the abstract attributes.
-The findings should facilitate in developing a promotional campaign which will incorporate and emphasize the significantly important attributes of the marketing program.
-The findings also demonstrate the effectiveness of the models to measure student attitudes in any vocational area.
+This paper uses a model of measuring two attributes in comparing the characteristics of the marketing education program, observable and abstract, with respect to their practical significance to students' evaluation and attitudes toward the marketing program.
+Chi Squared test and Anova tests were used to analyze the data.
+The study found that students' evaluation and their attitudes are more understandably associated to the marketing program's observable attributes than to the abstract attributes.
+These results should help to develop a marketing campaign which will integrate and highlight the substantially important attributes of the marketing program from a student's perspective.
+The results also highlight the usefulness of the model in measuring students' evaluation and attitudes in any of the academic areas.